Approximating class approach for empirical processes of dependent sequences indexed by functions: Main result

 The $\F$-indexed empirical process of order $n$ is given by

-We regard the empirical process $(U_n(f))_{f\in \F}$ as random element on $\ell^\infty (\F)$; this holds as $\F$ is supposed to be uniformly bounded. $\ell^\infty(\F)$ is equipped with the supremum norm and the Borel $\sigma$-field generated by the open sets.
-It is well known that, in general, $(U_n(f))_{f\in \F}$ is not measurable and thus the usual theory of weak convergence of random variables does not apply.
-We use here the theory which is based on convergence of outer expectations; see \citet{VanWel96}.
-Given a Borel probability measure $L$ on $\ell^\infty(\F)$, we say that $(U_n(f))_{n\geq 1}$ converges in distribution to $L$ if
+We regard the empirical process $(U_n(f))_{f\in\F}$ as a random element on $\ell^\infty(\F)$; this holds as $\F$ is supposed to be uniformly bounded. $\ell^\infty(\F)$ is equipped with the supremum norm and the Borel $\sigma$-field generated by the open sets.
+It is well known that, in general, $(U_n(f))_{f\in\F}$ is not measurable and thus the usual theory of weak convergence of random variables does not apply.
+We use here the theory which is based on convergence of outer expectations; see van der Vaart and Wellner \cite{VanWel96}.
+Given a Borel probability measure $L$ on $\ell ^\infty(\F)$, we say that $(U_n(f))_{n\geq1}$ converges in distribution to $L$ if